 1. How long does the installation process usually take?

-Regardless of your budget, if the right PropTech doesn’t meet your deadlines, then it’s not right for you.
-New developments have strict timetables that need to be followed, and retrofits can quickly balloon, becoming an installation nightmare.
-When developing a new property, designing with the technology in mind can save you days or weeks of unforeseen changes.
+Regardless of your budget, the right proptech must meet your deadlines.
+New developments have strict timetables that need to be followed, and retrofits can quickly become installation nightmares.
+So, develop new properties with your desired technology in mind to save days or weeks of unforeseen changes.

 2. How many people are typically involved in the installation process?

-The right PropTech is designed so that one person can install it on top of the existing building infrastructure or with few modifications.
+The best proptech solutions are designed so that one person can install them on top of existing building infrastructure or with few modifications.

-Soon, you will be able to easily install access points at each door you want to control.
-These access points will run on battery power and connect wirelessly to your building’s internet, sending a signal to the door’s electronic lock when it’s time to open.
-Until then, you will have to do some planning, because adding these access points can be time-consuming and expensive.
+Let’s use property access technology as an example.
+Soon, you’ll be able to easily install access points at each door you want to control.
+These access points will run on battery power and connect wirelessly to your building’s internet, sending a signal to smart locks to open doors.
+But until then, you’ll have to do some planning, because adding these access points can be time-consuming and expensive.

-Once you’ve determined which doors need to be locked, you’ll need to consider the wiring requirements of your system’s hardware: Can it be powered over ethernet (PoE) or does it require a dedicated power source?
+Once you’ve determined which doors need to be locked, you’ll need to consider your system hardware’s wiring requirements: Can it be powered over Ethernet (PoE) or does it require a dedicated power source?
 Is this power source AC or DC?
 This can make the difference between building inspectors coming to visit or not.

-Low-maintenance providers are typically those that sell you little to no hardware and remotely transmit their software updates to improve functionality and security.
-What about providers that claim no maintenance costs?
-Unfortunately, you will typically pay for that in the form of hardware and software that quickly becomes obsolete.
-Technology changes fast, and if you purchase solutions that don’t adapt, you’ll be making regular capital investments to stay current.
+But what about providers that claim no maintenance costs?
+Unfortunately, you’ll pay for that in the form of hardware and software that quickly becomes obsolete.
+Technology changes fast, and if you purchase solutions that don’t adapt, you’ll have to make regular investments to stay current.